 For me personally, this project has shown how easy and powerful agentic design has become.
 What once needed complex engineering now works with cloud-native services and smart prompt design.
 If you’re looking to automate content discovery, organize domain knowledge, or test agent-driven ideas, I hope this deep dive sparks ideas and gives you a head start.

 What is also worth mentioning, a lot of the code i wrote for the front-end and some parts of the backend were vibe-coded using GitHub Copilot.
+It’s extremely powerful to demonstrate that something works in a short amount of time.
+But the experience of vibe coding this app deserves a separate article on its own.

-And the journey doesn’t stop here.
+The journey doesn’t stop here.
 AIUseCaseHub will keep growing to cover more technologies and industries.
 Explore it to see how AI transforms businesses worldwide—and stay tuned for what’s next.

 Right now, the hub only features projects using Microsoft technology.
 But I plan to include use cases from other cloud providers soon.